Researcher Identifies Five Major Retirement Risks

 Potential Social Security Solutions

 Raise the full retirement age for Social Security benefits: In the upcoming years, the full retirement age is set to increase to 67 for individuals born in 1960 and beyond.
-Discussions suggest that it could be raised to 69 or even 70, considering the considerable extension in lifespans compared to the inception of Social Security.
+Discussions suggest it could be raised to 69, or even 70, given the considerable increase in lifespans since Social Security’s inception.

 Our aim is not to provide a definitive solution to the Social Security depletion issue but to present potential strategies to navigate its potential challenges.
-The resolution for the long-term funding concern of Social Security might entail a combination of approaches, such as adjusting Social Security taxes upward, considering adjustments to benefit levels, and aligning the retirement age with the growing life expectancy.
+The resolution to the long-term funding concern for Social Security might entail a combination of approaches, such as raising Social Security taxes, adjusting benefit levels, and aligning the retirement age with rising life expectancy.
 (8)

 Find out more about Social Security here.